BSc, LicAc, Dip.CHM, RCHM

 The herbs I give are suitable for vegans and I also have very strong ethos of not using endangered plants.
 It is quite possible for Chinese herbal medicine to be both effective and ethical.

 My normal working practice is to have an initial consultation of 40 min where we look at the relative importance of acupuncture and herbal medicine in your case and suggest any self help methods which can be helpful to help you maintain health or assist with treatment

 The course of treatment is reviewed after 4 sessions.

-As clinical director of the Health Hub, I also run the general consultations to help decide on which therapy in the clinic may be the best for you.
+As clinical director of the NHC, I also run the general consultations to help decide on which therapy in the clinic may be the best for you.
 This does not involve treatment.
-For details of this service, contact reception or see the clinic website.
+For details of this service, contact see the clinic website.